sadekhm/ReBase/README.md

 # ReBase

-Simple boilerplate for React JS apps using webpack Edit
+Simple boilerplate for React JS apps using webpack.